-Good News!
-Rehearsals have restarted for the 21/22 season and the Orchestra's post-lockdown return to the concert platform on Saturday 6th November.
-The concert will feature three popular favourites from the classical repertoire and a new work by Orchestra member Sarah Brialey.
-Opening the night will be Brahms' Academic Festival Overture, a "boisterous" concoction of student drinking songs, followed by Brialey's Music of the Heinzelmannchen, a piece inspired by the myth of gnome-like creatures who are said to have done all the work of the citizens of Cologne during the night.
-Finishing the first half will be Nottingham virtuoso Matt Glendening playing Weber's Clarinet Concerto No 1.
-The second half features a single work, Dvorak's tuneful and uplifting Symphony No.8, chock-full of melodies from the folk music of Bohemia.
+NSO is back!
+An enthusiastic audience of over three hundred assembled for NSO's first concert of the 21/22 season on Saturday 6th November.
+It marked the Orchestra's much anticipated return to the concert platform following pandemic cancellations.
+The night featured three popular favourites from the classical repertoire and a new work by Orchestra member Sarah Brialey.
+Opening the night was Brahms' Academic Festival Overture, a "boisterous" concoction of student drinking songs, followed by Brialey's Music of the Heinzelmannchen, a piece inspired by the myth of gnome-like creatures who are said to have done all the work of the citizens of Cologne during the night.
+Finishing the first half Nottingham virtuoso Matt Glendening gave a dazzling and lyrical performance of the Weber Clarinet Concerto No 1.
+The second half featured a single work, Dvorak's tuneful and uplifting Symphony No.8, chock-full of melodies from the folk music of Bohemia.
 A perfect programme for the Orchestra's first concert since lockdown way back in March 2020.
-Keep watching this space and our social media channels for further information.
+Keep watching this space and our social media channels for details of our concerts in March and July next year.

 Lockdown Recording Over the last few months members of the Orchestra having been at home recording individual parts of Elgar's Nimrod, from his Enigma Variations.
 Committee member Nick Gibson, assisted by Sarah Brialey, has put the recordings together and you can listen to the result.
 Click here for a taste of lockdown NSO.
 Enjoy!